wncc/SoC-Winter/face-emotion.md

   You'd be better off not doing this project if you don't know about Python Programming.
 But since you're enthusiastic, you can learn to code in Python [here](https://www.wncc-iitb.org/wiki/index.php/Python_for_Beginners).
 - ### OpenCV
   Only the basics of OpenCV would be required for this project.
 You can learn them [here](https://www.pyimagesearch.com/2018/07/19/opencv-tutorial-a-guide-to-learn-opencv/)
-- ### Deep Learning Library(PyTorch/Tensorflow)
+- ### Deep Learning Library (PyTorch/Tensorflow)
   Not sure what PyTorch is?
 Do [this](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html) tutorial on their website, to get to know the basics.
 But you need to know about Nerual Networks first.
 Oh here's where you can learn about NNs, just do [Week 1](https://github.com/wncc/learn-gan#week-1--getting-started) and you're good to go.
+Also, you need to know what Convolutional Neural Networks are, read and implement [this](https://adventuresinmachinelearning.com/convolutional-neural-networks-tutorial-in-pytorch/) to get an understanding

-##
+## Pathway
+- First we need a dataset.
+Download it from [here](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data?select=fer2013.tar.gz).
+You can use also type this in your CLI instead
+`kaggle competitions download -c challenges-in-representation-learning-facial-expression-recognition-challenge`
+-